“Chippin’ Right along …

 When she was small, she loved to play in the leaves each fall.
 My wife Nancy and I would rake up all the leaves from a big maple in our front yard and go over near the woods and gather even more from all the trees that surround our yard to make her a nice big pile.
 The two dogs that we had at the time “Sadie and Daisy” would join in the fun and all three of them would have a great time playing in the leaves.

 In May of 2022 a tornado tore up several houses just down the road from us.
 It also uprooted or broke off over 60 big oaks, maples and other trees around our house and destroyed a building I had recently built.
-I often wondered how the big maple in our yard seemed fine with no missing limbs when almost all others suffered damage or were broken up.
+I often wondered how the big maple in our yard seemed fine with no missing limbs when almost all others suffered severe damage.
 In the summer of 2023 after my first surgery of the year for cancer, I was sitting under the tree watching the Purple Martins flying around the houses we have for them and looked up at the tree admiring its beauty.
 I was shocked to notice a large crack in the trunk where it split into two trunks.
 The tornado had damaged the tree after all and if it split further, it would be on our house.
 I had a tree company come cut all the limbs off of it – leaving only the trunk so that I could preserve it until fall so I wouldn’t lose the log.